Realtod/AI-Engineering/README.md

-# Coursera
+# AI Engineering
-All projects related to IBM - AI Engineering course on Coursera
+My projects related to the researching of AI